-- 1. Open a new Graphite document. - · Choose File>New. - 2.
-Explore the Simple Trim tool. - · Create an approximation of the lines here. - Hold down the SHIFT key and select the two lines that appear bold in the graphic. - Select the Simple Trim tool.
+- 1. Open a new Graphite document.

+- Choose File>New.

+- 2. Explore the Simple Trim tool.

+- Create an approximation of the lines here.

+- Hold down the SHIFT key and select the two lines that appear bold in the graphic.

+- Select the Simple Trim tool from the Trim Tools palette or from the right click context menu.
 The Message Line reads, Simple Trim: Pick section to trim [Shift = Select boundary, Ctrl = Relimit (Windows) or Option = Relimit (Macintosh)].